TechieTeee/Neard/README.md

 ## Community and Support

-- Join our community (Lol, if the repo gets enough stars I might start a Discord or Telegram channel )
+- Future community (Lol, if the repo gets enough stars I might start a Discord or Telegram channel )
 - For bug reports and feature requests, please [open an issue](https://github.com/TechieTeee/Neard/issues).

 ## Acknowledgments